tillitis/dev-tillitis/hugo/content/intro/_index.md

 ```

 All of the TKey software, firmware, FPGA Verilog source code,
-schematics and PCB design files are open source.
-Like all trustworthy
+schematics and PCB design files are released under open licenses like
-security software and hardware should be.
-This in itself makes it
+all trustworthy security software and hardware should be.
+This in
-different, as other security tokens utilize at least some closed
+itself makes it different, as other security tokens use at least some
-source hardware for security-critical operations.
+closed source hardware for security-critical operations.

 ## Getting started